 - Place the fabric pieces wrong side up, and use a strong glue (I used E6000) on the edges to adhere the zipper.

 - Placing the fabric right side up, use a strong adhesive on the edges and press right sides together.
 Let dry, according to glue instructions.

 - Trim the bottom corners, then pull the fabric right side out through the zipper opening.

-- To make a decorative tassel, use a leftover rectangle scrap of fabric (mine was approximately 8 x 4”) and trim fabric in ¼” strips, leaving about 1/3 of the top portion uncut.
+- Use a leftover rectangle scrap of fabric (mine was approximately 8 x 4”) and trim fabric in ¼” strips, leaving about 1/3 of the top portion uncut.

-My clutch is filled with all of my emergency essentials: lip balm, hair pins, floss, bandages, a stain stick, cleansing wipes, a protein bar, Excedrin® Extra Strength for when I need to keep on keepin’ on, and Excedrin® PM Headache for nighttime headaches when I need a sleep aid.
+Some ideas to fill your emergency kit are: lip balm, hair pins, floss, bandages, a stain stick, cleansing wipes, a protein bar, Excedrin® Extra Strength for when you need to keep on keepin’ on, and Excedrin® PM Headache for nighttime headaches when you need a sleep aid.